Helianthus schweinitzii

-Helianthus schweinitzii is a perennial wildflower endemic to the Piedmont physiographic province of North Carolina and South Carolina.
-Its common name is Schweinitz's sunflower.
+Helianthus schweinitzii, commonly known as Schweinitz's sunflower, is a rare, federally endangered perennial wildflower native to the Piedmont physiographic province of North Carolina and South Carolina.
 It is a member of the sunflower family (Asteraceae).
-It is one of the rarest species of sunflower in the United States.
-It is common along utility and highway rights-of-way in North Carolina and South Carolina.
-There are only about 90 known populations, many containing less than 40 plants each.
+Typically growing between 1 and 2 meters (3 to 7 feet) tall, the plant is distinguished by its yellow ray flowers, narrow leaves, and unique ecological and genetic traits.
+It is primarily found in specialized open habitats such as prairies, roadsides, and utility and highway rights-of-way in the Carolinas.
+It is one of the rarest species of sunflower in the United States, with only about 90 known populations, many containing fewer than 40 plants each.
 The U.S. Fish and Wildlife Service listed Schweinitz's sunflower as an endangered species on May 7, 1991.

 History

 Botanists John Torrey (1796–1873) and Asa Gray (1810–1888) first mentioned the species in 1842.
-It is named for Lewis David von Schweinitz (1780–1834), a Salem, North Carolina, clergyman and botanist who discovered the species.
+It is named for Lewis David von Schweinitz (1780–1834), a Salem, North Carolina clergyman and botanist who discovered the species.
+For over a century after its first account, the species was subject to misidentification and taxonomic confusion, particularly regarding its geographic distribution and chromosome counts; these issues were later corrected in botanical revisions.
+More recent studies have supported these historical assessments with modern genomic sequencing, providing new insight into the history and evolution of the earlier populations.

+Taxonomy and evolution

+Recent genomic and taxonomic research has contributed greater insight into the evolving history of Helianthus schweinitzii.
+Using modern skim-sequencing practices, researchers have further examined the species’ evolutionary origins and its notably low genetic variation compared with other members of the broader Helianthus genus.
+Additionally, historical taxonomic revisions have corrected earlier inconsistencies in chromosome counts, morphological markers, and geographic distribution, allowing botanists to identify and classify H. schweinitzii more accurately in the field.

 Description

-Schweinitz's sunflower grows from 3 to 13 feet (1 to 4 meters) tall.
-It usually grows to about 6.5 feet and sometimes reaching heights of 16 feet.
-The sunflower produces tubers and rhizomes underground.
+Schweinitz's sunflower typically grows from 1 to 4 meters (3 to 13 feet) tall.
+It usually reaches about 2 meters (6.5 feet) and occasionally reaches up to 4 to 5 meters (16 feet).
+The sunflower produces underground tubers and rhizomes.
 Its stems are purple and usually solitary, branching only at or above mid-stem.
 Its leaves are thick and stiff, tending to droop towards the end.
-The sunflower is perennial, and flowers for about two to three weeks in early October.

-Schweinitz's sunflower spreads through dispersal of seeds without a dormant period.
-One plant generally produces 3-6 yellow flower heads.
-Each head has 8-15 disc florets surrounding 40 or more disc florets.
+The sunflower is perennial and flowers for about 2 to 3 weeks in early October.
+One plant generally produces 3 to 6 yellow flower heads.
+Each head has 8 to 15 disc florets surrounding 40 or more disc florets.
+The Schweinitz's sunflower spreads through seed dispersion and has no dormant period.